-- Skills for Care's I Care...Ambassadors initiative is a great way to promote your organisation to potential recruits in your local community and help motivate your existing staff. - Accessing Local Vacancy Data & Statistics.
+•Skills for Care's I Care...Ambassadors initiative is a great way to promote your organisation to potential recruits in your local community and help motivate your existing staff.
+Accessing Local Vacancy Data & Statistics.

-Use the Adult Social Care Data Set (ASC-WDS) to get local vacancy data.
+Use the National Minimum Data Set for social care (NMDS-SC) to get local vacancy data.
 The online database holds data on the adult social care workforce.
+To note, the NMDS-SC will be changing its name to the Adult Social Care Workforce Data Set (ASC-WDS) in June 2019.